Family themed fun nights are SO much fun! These Valentine’s Day games are such a fun way to use the classic conversation hearts!

 Materials: conversation hearts, a vase (the smaller the neck, the more challenging the game), timer

-The Great Candy Race—>
+The Great Candy Race —>

 Materials: bowl of conversation hearts, spoons, timer, a small bowl for each player

 How to play: Players each get a spoon and 5 minutes to see how many hearts they can transfer into their bowl.
 I set up the main bowl across the room from the small bowls.
 Players can NOT use their hands at all in this game.
 The spoon goes in their mouth and they may carry as many hearts as they want on the spoon.
-The player who gets the most hearts in their small bowl at the end of 5 minutes wins.
+For this game, the player who gets the most conversation hearts in their small bowl at the end of 5 minutes wins.
 My children chose to crawl across the room.
 I didn’t make them, but I think it was easier.

 If you’re looking for more Valentine’s day ideas to add to these conversation hearts games, check out these popular posts: